nikitavoloboev/data/design/fonts.md

 - [Type Thursday](https://www.typethursday.org/) - Global type superfamily converges monthly to help one another improve our letterforms over drinks.
 - [Font of the Month Club](https://fontofthemonth.club/) - Get a fresh new font delivered to your inbox every single month.
 - [Coding Fonts](https://coding-fonts.netlify.app/) - Microsite that shows off fonts designed for writing code. ([Code](https://github.com/chriscoyier/coding-fonts))
+- [The good line-height](https://www.thegoodlineheight.com/) - Create a type scale following an 8 point baseline grid, or any grid.